Loading...

 Step 3: Enter a methodology title and ID (both fields are required).

 Step 4: Click Add Tactics.
 A modal will appear with available tactics to add to the methodology.
-Select the tactics, click Add X Tactics, and the added tactics appear on the page.
+Click Select next to the tactics to add, and the selected tactics will appear in the right column.

 Step 6: Click Save at the top of the page.